The British Council Drives Educational Innovation Through Action Research, Benefiting Educators Worldwide

 The projects revealed key insights into technology, teacher development, and leadership as drivers of educational improvement.
 Many focused on digital learning, AI, and online platforms, reflecting a keen global interest in technology to support education.
 In Colombia, 80% of students reported that digital tools improved their skills, especially in problem-solving and critical thinking.
 Research on CPD shows that group reflection on individually completed training leads to greater gains in teaching quality and student outcomes than isolated professional development.

-"Twelve educators, empowered by the British Council, turned research into real-world impact-driving change in their schools and inspiring progress across the global education community," explains Thomas Evans, Education Support Manager for British Council Partner Schools.

-The new publication Action Research for Schools: Global Stories of School Improvement presents these findings and practical solutions to help schools worldwide address similar challenges.
+The new publication Action Research for Schools: Global Stories of School Improvement presents practical solutions to help schools worldwide address similar challenges.

-Building on its success, the British Council has launched the second year of the programme, awarding grants to thirteen new researchers.
-Visit our website to learn more .
+At the British Council, we believe in the power of teacher-led research.
+That's why we support schools in the Action Research programme with guidance, training, and ongoing support to drive impactful projects in classrooms and communities.
+We're proud to have supported Colegio San Andrés in Peru, Saint George's School in Colombia, and many more in the years ahead.

 About British Council Partner Schools